Step back into time on Mackinac Island

 Explore Mackinac Island

 There are several ways to explore the Island.
-Motor vehicles are not permitted but here are some fun suggestions.
+Motor vehicles are not permitted sot here are some fun suggestions.

 - Carriage Tours offer a guided talking tour of the Island

 - Bike ride – there are several bike shops for you to rent from…Tandem bikes are so much fun!

 - Walk and Hike – maps are provided at the Tourism Bureau (next to the Carriage Tour building)